agiliq/building-multi-tenant-applications-with-django/source/shared-database-isolated-schema.rst

 Beyond the request-response cycle
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 We have one more change to make before we are done.
-You can not use `manage.py createssuperuser` or any Django command, as manage.py will try to use the public schema, and there are bo tables in the public schema.
+You can not use `manage.py createssuperuser` or any Django command, as manage.py will try to use the public schema, and there are no tables in the public schema.

-Because the middlewares do no come in play when you run a command, you need another place to hook our :code:`set_tenant_schema_for_request`.
+Middleware is only used in the request-response cycle and does not come into play when you run a command.
+Therefore we need another place to hook our :code:`set_tenant_schema_for_request`.
 To do this, create a new file :code:`tenant_context_manage.py`.
 This is similar to :code:`manage.py`, with a few minor changes.

 .. code-block:: python